xenforo-ltd/docs/docs/templating-language.md

 In this example, a macro is defined with a default value for `arg-message` (`My amazing macro message!`).
 This value would be overridden if the macro was called with the message argument.

-!!! note
-	Whilst it's not necessary to set a default value for an argument, it's best practice to add a default value anyway as this will prevent a template error.
+Sometimes it's necessary to mark an argument as required.
+This can be done by setting the argument value to `!` in the macro definition.

 #### Including & Using Macros
 ```html